Gunn-Lee/job-with-me-client/README.md

-Here’s a solid README.md draft you can use.
-I’ve kept the Next.js boilerplate parts but expanded on your app’s purpose and current functionality so it feels more polished and useful for collaborators or future contributors.

-⸻

 # 📄 Cover Letter & Job Application Assistant

 This project is a **Next.js 15 application** designed to streamline the job application process.